birthdates/Lua-Obfuscator/README.md

 # How to use

-First, download VCRedist here https://support.microsoft.com/en-ca/help/2977003/the-latest-supported-visual-c-downloads

-Second, download it via the releases tab
+First, download it via the releases tab

-Third, make sure to extract the files (won't work if you just open it in the zip)
+Second, make sure to extract the files (won't work if you just open it in the zip)

-Fourth, run the exe and type the path to the lua files you'd like to be obfuscated (e.g C:\Users\user\Desktop\obf-these-files will obfuscate all the lua files in that directory)
+Third, run the exe and type the path to the lua files you'd like to be obfuscated (e.g C:\Users\user\Desktop\obf-these-files will obfuscate all the lua files in that directory)

 # How to compile
 First, open the Lua Obfuscator.sln